sunlightlabs/tcorps/README.md

 http://transparencycorps.org/tasks/complete

 The only parameter to send is "task_key", with the value being the task_key that was originally given as a parameter when the user first created their task.

+## Developing Locally

+To set up this app to run locally:

+* copy config/initializers/mailer.rb.example to config/initializers/mailer.rb and fill in your mailer settings
+* copy config/database.yml.example to config/database.yml and fill in your database settings
+* run "rake db:schema:load" to initialize the database
+* run "rake db:fixtures:load" to get a starting admin user account, with username/password: user1/test